gecko0307/sigil/README.md

 ## Installation

-Installing Sigil on a Linux server is very easy: just do `npm install` and copy all the files to the dedicated server directory, for example `/opt/sigil`.
+Installing Sigil on a Linux server is very easy: just do `npm install` in `sigil-server` and copy all the files to the dedicated server directory, for example `/opt/sigil`.
 Then add a `sigil.service` to `/etc/systemd/system`:

 ```
 [Unit]